Employees can take back a resignation in Ontario

+An employee can take back a resignation so long as the employer has not taken steps to rely upon the resignation.
 Writing for the Ontario Court of Appeal in Kieran (2004), Justice Lang stated [at para.
 34] that, where an employee has resigned, he may resile from the resignation if the employer has not detrimentally relied upon it:

 Even if the trial judge had been correct in finding a resignation at law, it is clear, as counsel agreed, that an employee may resile from a resignation, provided the employer has not relied upon it to its detriment: see Tolman [v.
 Gearmatic Co.
 (1986), 1986 CanLII 1212, 14 C.C.E.L.
 195, 1986 CarswellBC 737 (B.C.
 C.A.)], supra.